 Whilst collaborative working is encouraged it is understood that such arrangements can cause problems with contractual, CDM and other management arrangements but every opportunity should be explored.

-Therefore, where two or more promoters demonstrate collaborative working reduced permit charges may be applicable.
-See Section 12.5 for fee discounts related to collaborative working.

 Where two or more activity promoters for street activities and activities for road purposes enter into such arrangements, one must take on the role of the primary promoter with the overall responsibility for the activities and will be the point of contact with the Permit Authority.